bjornbytes/lovr/README.md

 end
 ```

-Finally, drag the `myGame` folder onto `lovr.exe`.
-You should see a spinning purple cube!
+Finally, start SteamVR and drag the `myGame` folder onto `lovr.exe`.
+Put on your headset and you
+should see a spinning purple cube!

 #### 3D Models